ad1tyara0/raoaditya.github.io/_posts/2017-06-26-guide-to-become-a-front-end-developer.md

 Stack here is collection of software required for Web development such as an operating system (OS), a programming language, database software and a Web server.
 For some people full stack developer is someone who has mastery over all aspect of web stack.
 Others might consider a person familiar with entire stack, but specializes in part of technology as full stack developer.

-This list provides _**free resources**_ to help you become a _front-end developer_.
+This list provides **free resources** to help you become a front-end developer.
 I’ll include resources for back-end technologies once I dive into it. 😄

 Jump to whatever section you want :